-Japanese Psychological Research accepts two kinds of manuscripts: original articles and reviews.
+Japanese Psychological Research accepts three kinds of manuscripts: Original Articles, Brief Report, and Reviews.

-Original articles and Reviews will be reviewed by the referees and the final selection for publication will be made by the Editorial Board.
+Original Articles, Brief Reports, and Reviews are reviewed by reviewers and the final decision regarding acceptance is made by the Editorial Board.
 Manuscripts may be returned for revision.

 Gibson, E. J. (1969).
 Principles of perceptual learning and development.
 New York: Appleton-Century-Crofts.

-7. Tables and figures should be on separate sheets and numbered with Arabic numerals in order of appearance in the text.
+6. Tables and figures should be on separate pages and numbered with Arabic numerals in order of appearance in the text.